The quiet restlessness of people who want more from life

 Of course, some may dismiss your ideas as impossible (or wacky), but your unconventional way of attacking problems leaves others in awe.

-At the end of the day, when you’re passionate about something, you can’t help but pour your heart and soul into it.
+When you’re passionate about something, you can’t help but pour your heart and soul into it.

 2) You seek out autonomy

 Working 9-to-5 has never appealed to you all that much.
-Not to mention, you’re not a huge Dolly Parton fan.

 Just the mere thought of being stuck in an office all day, grinding away for someone else, makes you feel restless.